Freedom-Club-Sec/Coldwire-server/README.md

 Coldwire federated server implementation in Golang.

 # Configuration
-Copy default configuration file from `configs/config.json`, then add your domain name, or IP to `Your_domain_or_IP`

-By default configuration uses "internal" for database store, which uses sqlite3 database.
-No configuration needed.

-If you want better scalibility, and performence, we highly recommend setting `User_storage` to `SQL`, then configuring the `SQL` block with your database creditntials
-And set `Data_storage` to either `SQL`, or "Redis".
+Copy the example configuration from from [docs/example_configuration.json](https://github.com/Freedom-Club-Sec/Coldwire-server/blob/main/docs/example_config.json)

+Put either your server DNS name or IP in `Your_domain_or_IP` That's it.
+No further modification needed

+If you want better performance, you might want configure "`SQL`" and or "`Redis`" services: consult [docs/configuration.md for more details](https://github.com/Freedom-Club-Sec/Coldwire-server/blob/main/docs/configuration.md)

 # Usage